Busting myths around hemp oil

-New Delhi, July 28 (IANSlife) Hemp or hempseed oil is a popular ingredient for beauty and skincare products.
+New Delhi: Hemp or hempseed oil is a popular ingredient for beauty and skincare products.
 However, it does come with its own set of popular myths.

 Ritika Jayaswal, CEO and Founder of Nourish Mantra, dispels some of them.